cismet/cids-docker-images/README.md

 ## [cids-distribution-scaffold](https://github.com/cismet/cids-docker-images/tree/master/cids-distribution-scaffold)

 Scaffold cids distribution Runtime [image](https://hub.docker.com/r/cismet/cids-distribution-scaffold/).
 Simple Scaffold project that can be used as template for new cids-distribution images (both AUTO- and LEGACY DISTRIBUTIONS).
+It depends on [cids-distribution][#cids-distribution] but can also use [cids-distribution-cache][#cids-distribution-cache] as base image (for AUTO DISTRIBUTIONS only)

 #### Tags